 Bolivia: Indigenous Rights and the Presidency of Evo Morales

-The main focus of this trip will be the plight of the indigenous people of Bolivia.
+The main focus of this program was the plight of the indigenous people of Bolivia.
 While Bolivia maintains the same unstable political climate it has since the arrival of the conquistadors, things are beginning to take an interesting turn.
-Just this year, Evo Morales became the first indigenous President of Bolivia, and like most leaders, he promised his people that he would focus on the national interest of his nation.
+Evo Morales became the first indigenous President of Bolivia, and like most leaders, he promised his people that he would focus on the national interest of his nation.
 His pledges, however, were different in the sense that they focused on the national interest of the majority of Bolivians: the indigenous peoples.
-We would like part of the trip to deal with Morales’ policies and investigate how all aspects of Bolivia, not just political areas have changed during his year in office.
-We plan on visiting local indigenous groups who are fighting for power and those losing (poorer marginalized neighborhoods).
-We would also like to meet with government officials to learn their prerogative firsthand.
-We hope to find an organization which works on micro financing, specifically with indigenous peoples.
+This program investigated Morales’ policies and how all aspects of Bolivia, not just political areas have changed during his year in office.
+We visited local indigenous groups who are fighting for power and those losing (poorer marginalized neighborhoods).
+We also met government officials to learn their prerogative firsthand.

 Brazil: Landless Peasants Movement (MST)

-This trip focused on the successful model of community organizing exhibited by the Movimento dos Trabalhadored Rurais Sem Terra (MST).
+This program focused on the successful model of community organizing exhibited by the Movimento dos Trabalhadored Rurais Sem Terra (MST).
 This group proposes a more just and sustainable alternative of social organization to the unjust land distribution of Brazil.
-Ideally, our trip will include service in helping with the building of the University of the Land, and will emphasize community engagement through dialogue with the members of the MST and their opposition.
+Our program included service in helping with the building of the University of the Land, and emphasized community engagement through dialogue with the members of the MST and their opposition.

 Thailand/Burma Border: Burmese Democracy Movement

-This trip will focus on the human rights violations facing the Burmese people, including those living inside the country and the Burmese refugees living on the Thai-Burma border.
-It will also emphasize how the people within the movement are working towards democracy and social equality within their country, and how the international community can act in solidarity with their struggle for a free Burma.
+This program focused on the human rights violations facing the Burmese people, including those living inside the country and the Burmese refugees living on the Thai-Burma border.
+It also emphasized how the people within the movement are working towards democracy and social equality within their country, and how the international community can act in solidarity with their struggle for a free Burma.

-Through various meetings with exiled political parties, women’s organizations, Western and Thai NGOs, refugees, migrant workers, and former political prisoners, we hope students will gain a broader understanding of the socio-economic, political and historical situation of the Burmese people.
+Through various meetings with exiled political parties, women’s organizations, Western and Thai NGOs, refugees, migrant workers, and former political prisoners, students gained a broader understanding of the socio-economic, political and historical situation of the Burmese people.

 If you want to learn more information on the conflict in Burma, check out the US Campaign for Burma, the NGO started by AU grad, Jeremy Woodrum.

-This trip focused on the environmental issues in China.
-Students learned about China's energy system, work with Chinese environmental NGO's, compare the differences between East and West, rural and urban and have the opportunity to speak with local university students.
+This program focused on the environmental issues in China.
+Students learned about China's energy system, worked with Chinese environmental NGO's, compared the differences between East and West, rural and urban and had the opportunity to speak with local university students.

-The trip will also focus on indoor air pollution, which is the leading cause of death among young children in China.
+The program also focused on indoor air pollution, which is the leading cause of death among young children in China.
 Students will meet with the Partnership for Clean Indoor Air which address issues such as renewable energy, deforestation, and health.
-Students will visit the Nature Conservancy in Lijiang.
+Students visited the Nature Conservancy in Lijiang.